Ruigeweide

 Ruigeweide is a hamlet in the Dutch province of Utrecht.
 It is a part of the municipality of Oudewater, and lies about 2 km northwest of the city of Oudewater.

 It was first mentioned in 1371 as "in de ruwer weyde, ende op ter langher weyde", and means meadow with rough vegetation.
-Also to distinguish from Langeweide.
+Also to distinguish it from Langeweide.
 The postal authorities have placed it under Oudewater.
 The hamlet has no place name signs.
 In 1840, Ruigeweide was home to 84 people.